History of film: 2000s

 Since the late 2000s streaming media platforms like YouTube provided means for anyone with access to internet and cameras (a standard feature of smartphones) to publish videos to the world.
 Also competing with the increasing popularity of video games and other forms of home entertainment, the industry once again started to make theatrical releases more attractive, with new 3D technologies and epic (fantasy and superhero) films becoming a mainstay in cinemas.

 The documentary film also rose as a commercial genre for perhaps the first time, with the success of films such as March of the Penguins and Michael Moore's Bowling for Columbine and Fahrenheit 9/11.
 A new genre was created with Martin Kunert and Eric Manes' Voices of Iraq, when 150 inexpensive DV cameras were distributed across Iraq, transforming ordinary people into collaborative filmmakers.
 The success of Gladiator led to a revival of interest in epic cinema, and Moulin Rouge! renewed interest in musical cinema.
 Home theatre systems became increasingly sophisticated, as did some of the special edition DVDs designed to be shown on them.
 The Lord of the Rings trilogy was released on DVD in both the theatrical version and in a special extended version intended only for home cinema audiences.

 In 2001, the Harry Potter film series began, and by its end in 2011, it had become the highest-grossing film franchise of all time until the Marvel Cinematic Universe passed it in 2015.

 Due to advances in film projection technology, feature films were now able to be released simultaneously to IMAX cinema, the first was in 2002's Disney animation Treasure Planet; and the first live action was in 2003's The Matrix Revolutions and a re-release of The Matrix Reloaded.
 Later in the decade, The Dark Knight was the first major feature film to have been at least partially shot in IMAX technology.
+The same director of that film, Christopher Nolan, also directed The Odyssey almost two decades later which was the first feature-length film shot entirely on 15-perf 70mm IMAX cameras.